-Connect their brains to the topics the will be studying at school by looking at photos or videos of family trips, objects they own that were made in countries they study, read favorite stories that relate to topics in science, history, and math.
-The curiosity prompted by your reminders of their past experiences and current interests is a brain bridge ready to link with the information the must learn for school.
+Connect their brains to the topics they will be studying at school by looking at photos or videos of family trips, objects they own that were made in countries they study, or reading favorite stories that relate to topics in science, history, and math.
+The curiosity prompted by your reminders of their past experiences and current interests is a brain bridge ready to link with the information they must learn for school.
 The Velcro is now waiting in their brains and their neural circuits are prepared to grow the dendrites that will physically link the new information with their permanent memory circuits.
-Plus, they have the interest and positive mindset to WANT to know what they HAVE to learn!
+Additionally, they now have the interest and positive mindset to WANT to know what they HAVE to learn!

 Stimulate curiosity in your children related to school topics and then work with them as they learn how to discover answers to their curiosity-motivated questions.
 You will not only be increasing positive school topic connections, but also help them develop critical thinking skills and other frontal lobe executive functions as they analyze information (from their memories, books, the internet, and from you) to answer their questions.
 Their brains are attentive because their curiosity generated their question.
 As they learn to focus attention on and evaluate which information is pertinent to answer their questions, they build their highest thinking skills such as analyzing, organizing, and prioritizing.